blockfirm/pine-payment-server/README.md

 {
-    "isOpenForRegistrations": true, (bool) Whether or not the server is open for registrations "network": "mainnet", (string) Bitcoin network the server has been configured to be used with }
+    "isOpenForRegistrations": true, (bool) Whether or not the server is open for registrations "network": "mainnet", (string) Bitcoin network the server has been configured to be used with "lightning": false (bool) Whether or not the server supports lightning payments }
 ```